Updated: Dec 8, 2021

-Imagine you’re having a great day until all of the sudden you’re sideswiped by energy that causes you to prickle and tense up.
-Enter, stage left the one person who can raise your hackles just by their presence alone.
+Imagine you’re having a great day until all of a sudden you’re sideswiped by energy that causes you to prickle and tense up.
+Enter, stage left, the one person who can raise your hackles just by their presence alone.

 We’ve probably all had (or currently have) someone in our lives who bugs the living shit out of us.
 Someone that can push our buttons and our patience until we’re ready to scream, “Get out of my face!” (a.k.a.
 “Bye Felicia”).

 There will always be people whose energy rubs us the wrong way.
 The thing is, we don’t have to get stuck in that state of prickly and tense every time they come into our personal space.

 What if we had some ways to remove that person from our personal space and in a way that doesn’t piss them off or hurt their feelings?